alecramsay/T/docs/commands/rename.md

 # rename

-Rename one or more columns.
+Rename one or more columns in the table on the top of the stack.
+Pop that table off and push the new table onto the stack.

 ## Examples